dosipod/SrWiki/My--device--is-not-working.md

 * Does the [latest release from WLED](https://github.com/Aircoookie/WLED/releases/latest) work?
 * Are you using our most recent 'MASTER' release?
 * Have you tried flashing [our latest release](https://github.com/atuline/WLED/releases/latest)?
-* Are you using an ESP8266 or ESP32?
 * Is your device working in AP mode?
-* Which IDE are you using?

 * You may need to re-flash/clear the device completely (ie using NodeMCU Pyflasher), especially after a major update.
 * Alternatively, try a factory reset from the Security & Updates page.
 * Got too much noise?
 Try lowering the current draw/brightness and clean up the wiring.